 - 90% working children are in rural India.

 - 85% of working children are in the unorganized sectors.

-- About 80% of child labour is engaged in agricultural work.
+- About 80% of child labor is engaged in agricultural work.

 - 25% of the victims of commercial sexual exploitation in India are below 18 years of age.